shellbro/ansible-role-os-update/README.md

 Ansible role for updating OS.

-It uses `package` module to abstract away discrepancy between `yum` and `dnf` in RedHat-based distributions and ordinary `apt` module in distributions based on Debian.
+It uses `package` module to abstract away discrepancy between `yum` and `dnf` package managers in RedHat-based distributions and ordinary `apt` module in distributions based on Debian.

 Requirements
 ------------